 In 1999, the college issued student revenue bonds to build new facilities on a permanent site overlooking Lake Cleburne on U.S. Hwy.
-67, west of the City of Cleburne.
-The new campus consists of thirty-two (32) acres of land donated by Tolbert and Margaret Mayfield.
-The City of Cleburne entered into a long-term lease with the college for an additional fifteen (15) acres of adjoining land.
-The initial buildings that have been built on the new site consist of a classroom building, a library, and the Tolbert F. Mayfield Administration Building.
+67, west of the city of Cleburne.
+This campus consists of 32 acres of land donated by Tolbert and Margaret Mayfield.
+The city of Cleburne entered into a long-term lease with the college for an additional 15 acres of adjoining land.
+The initial buildings built on the new site included a classroom building, a library, and the Tolbert F. Mayfield Administration Building.
 A Student Center and the Margie Faye Wheat Kennon Health/Science Building was completed in 2001.
-A Technology Building was completed in the Summer of 2003.
+The Technology Building was completed in the summer of 2003.
+Through the generosity of Howard Dudley, a facility for a state-of-the-art automotive training program in partnership with Snap-on Inc opened in the fall of 2010.
 Additional buildings are planned as student enrollment grows.